-The FAA recommends designing airport functional elements to meet the requirements for the most demanding civilian ARC for that airport.
+Source: FAA Advisory Circular (AC) 150/5300-13, Airport Design requirements for the most demanding civilian ARC for that airport.
 In order to determine airfield design requirements, the critical aircraft and critical ARC must first be determined, and then appropriate airport design criteria can be applied.
 This process begins with a review of aircraft currently using the airport and a projection of those expected to use the airport through the long term planning period.